 Class B ordinary shares - The Company is authorized to issue 20,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
 Holders are entitled to one vote for each share of Class B ordinary shares.
 At December 31, 2020, there were 7,187,500 Class B ordinary shares issued and outstanding.
-Of the 7,187,500 Class B ordinary shares, an aggregate of up to 937,500 shares are subject to forfeiture to the Company for no consideration to the extent that the underwriters' over-allotment option is not exercised in full or in part, so that the initial shareholders will collectively own 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.
+On February 23, 2021, the Company effectuated a recapitalization, and as a result, the initial shareholders hold 8,625,000 shares of the Company's Class B ordinary shares.
+All shares and associated amounts have been retroactively restated (see Note 8).
+Of the 8,625,000 Class B ordinary shares, an aggregate of up to 1,125,000 shares are subject to forfeiture to the Company for no consideration to the extent that the underwriters' over-allotment option is not exercised in full or in part, so that the initial shareholders will collectively own 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.